m-lab/mlab-vis-api/README.md

 ## What

 Python Flask server connected to Bigtable to serve up data needed for MLab Visualization.
+You can run this application locally with Docker.

 ## Install

 ### Clone

-There are githooks setup in this repository.
+There are githooks and travis files setup in this repository.
 You can either clone this repo with the `--recursive` flag to fetch them like so: `git clone --recursive <...>` or you can run `git submodule update --init` after a basic clone.

-### Setup

-Call `make setup`
-Since this is a python application, requirements need to be installed.
-There are 3 sets of requirements: Main application, testing environment and the git-hooks.
-Make sure you've initialized your local submodule.

-_Suggestion:_ Have a conda environment active before installing packages.
-If you do not have a conda environment setup, you may need to sudo install some of the requirements.
-This is a Python 2.* application.

-### Point to credential files

-In order to access the bigtable tables in production, you need to use a service account that you can authenticate with.
-You should recieve them from an m-lab team member or setup your own.
-You will need to update the variables set in the `environments/*.sh` files to reflect the paths to those files before you run the server!

 ### Prepare Bigtable configuration files